mapossum/spa/M10/README.md

 Download the data in this weeks folder.

 1. Write a script that does the following:
-  1. Uses numpy to calculate a focal mean (neighborhood mean) ...
-More to come
+  1. Uses numpy to rewite the script from last week (except Euecldian distance) so that it runs using numpy instead of spatial analysis tools.